-If you provide improper watering to your tomato plant, you can weaken the plant over the course of the growing season.
-Even worse, the roots of the tomato plant may begin to show at the surface of the soil.
+Improper watering of a tomato plant will weaken the plant over the course of the growing season.
+Even worse, the roots of the plant may begin to show at the surface of the soil.

-When you provide shallow, frequent watering to your tomato plant, the water never has a chance to penetrate deeper into the soil.
-Either it evaporates in the sun and air, or the plant uses the water quickly.
+When you provide shallow, frequent watering to a tomato plant, the water never has a chance to go deeper into the soil.
+It either evaporates in the sun and air, or the plant’s roots quickly absorb the water.

-Since there is no water to be found deeper underground, your tomato plant’s roots will not grow any deeper.
-Instead, the roots will grow upwards towards the surface of the soil, where there is more water to be found.
+Since there is no water to be found deeper underground, the tomato plant’s roots will not grow any deeper.
+Instead, the roots will stay shallow or grow up towards the surface of the soil, where there is more water.

-Eventually, your tomato plant becomes dependent on frequent, shallow watering.
-Missing a day or two of watering can cause a huge problem for the plant at that point.
+Eventually, your tomato plant will become dependent on frequent, shallow watering.
+At that point, missing a day or two of watering can cause a huge problem for the plant.

-Uneven watering can lead to blossom end rot, which causes a brown or black spot to develop on the bottom of tomatoes.
+Uneven watering can also lead to blossom end rot, which causes a brown or black spot to develop on the bottom (blossom end) of tomato fruit.

 Your Tomato Plant Was Not Buried Deep Enough

-Burying your tomato plant at a shallow depth at planting time in the spring is a mistake that can haunt you for the rest of the season.
+Burying your tomato plant at a shallow depth in the spring is a mistake that can haunt you for the rest of the season.

-When your tomato plant is not buried deep enough, the roots may make their way to the surface quickly, especially if you have been providing shallow watering to your plants.
+When your tomato plant is not buried deep enough, the roots can make their way to the surface quickly.
+This is especially true if you have been providing shallow watering to your plants.

-These adventitious roots will help the tomato plant to draw extra water and nutrients wherever they come in contact with the soil.
-Of course, these roots will also show above ground unless you take steps to bury them under the soil.
+These adventitious roots will help the tomato plant to draw extra water and nutrients from the soil.
+Of course, these roots will also show above ground, unless you take steps to bury them under the soil.

-If you have ever neglected to tie up a tomato plant to a support, you may have seen adventitious roots growing from the part of the stem that touched the soil.

-You may also see adventitious roots (or their beginning bumps and bristles) on pepper plants, which are related to tomatoes (both are from the nightshade family).
+You may also see adventitious roots (or their beginning bumps and bristles) on pepper plants.
+In fact, peppers are related to tomatoes (both are from the nightshade family).

 Soil Erosion Due To Wind, Rain, Watering, Or Flooding

 When soil erosion occurs, you will end up losing not only the topsoil in your garden, but also any nutrients that it contains.
-This makes it more likely that your tomato plants will be unable to find the nutrients they need to grow, even if you fertilized at the beginning of the season.
+This makes it more likely that your tomato plants will be unable to find the nutrients they need to grow.

 What To Do If Your Tomato Plant’s Roots Are Showing